 New build properties can be an attractive option with additional benefits such as deposit incentives, kitchen appliances and carpets included, and a warranty.
 You may even be able to negotiate with the developer which style of kitchen or bathroom you prefer, and whether you can upgrade the flooring.
 It is likely the energy efficiency will be very good and this should help keep your fuel bills lower.
 Sometimes it’s just nice to get that “new build feeling” when you’re the first person to own the property.

-However, new builds are not right for everyone.
-You may need to offer an early payment to reserve the property and it may be ready for occupation later than you expected.
+However, new-build homes may require you to pay a reservation fee, or the property may be ready for occupation when you were expecting.
 If you are buying as part of a larger development, you should expect some ongoing noise and disruption from other parts of the development as construction continues so speak with the developer about their plans.

 Shared ownership may offer you more options if you’re struggling to buy the home you need, especially if you’re struggling to raise a large deposit.